An honest review of the Digital Mums course

 The ups and downs of training as a social media manager

-Fear of whether we’d picked the right campaigns so we weren’t wasting time building an audience we wouldn’t be able to harness in the future.
+We feared we’d picked the right campaigns, so we weren’t wasting time building an audience we wouldn’t be able to harness in the future.

-Frustration, and often disappointment, about the course content itself which was out dated and lacked the detail we needed.
-Sometimes even anger when we expressed our disappointment and were fobbed off with excuses by Digital Mums HQ.
+Frustration, and often disappointment, about the course content itself, which was outdated and lacked the detail we needed.
+Sometimes, we were angry when we expressed our disappointment and were fobbed off with excuses by Digital Mums HQ.

-Sadness when one of our peer group decided to quit.
+There was sadness when one of our peer group decided to quit part way through.

-Excitement when our influencers engaged with us, or in the case of Elizabeth, when celebrity chefs like Jamie Oliver and John Torode engaged with her!
+The excitement when our influencers engaged with us, or in the case of Elizabeth when celebrity chefs like Jamie Oliver and John Torode engaged with her!

-Delight when we fell in love with running our campaigns and realised that each of us had chosen the perfect one which was not only fun but was allowing us to meet some incredible people.
+We were delighted when we fell in love with running our campaigns and realised that each of us had chosen the perfect one.
+This was not only fun but also allowed us to meet some incredible people.

 Admiration at seeing all the amazing places Claire was finding to visit for her campaign.

-Surprise at the lack of direct support from the Digital Mums team, and concern when throughout our 6 months we only had feedback about our campaigns 3 times, and had been pretty much left to our own devices the rest of the time.
-Even disillusionment when we only had 2 x 15 minute video chats with a tutor throughout the whole 6 month course.
+We were surprised at the lack of direct support from the Digital Mums team and concerned when, throughout our 6 months, we only had feedback about our campaigns 3 times and had been pretty much left to our own devices the rest of the time.
+The program had been sold with very different support expectations.

 Admiration when Lucy was doing so much exercise for her campaign and guilt that we weren’t!

-Determination when we realised that we’d have to look elsewhere for a lot of the information we needed to learn to be really up to date and confident to offer social media services to clients.
+We soon realised that we’d have to look elsewhere for much of the information we needed to learn to be up-to-date and confident in offering social media services to clients.

-Grateful whenever one of the group found a useful source of great information or advice for us to learn more from.
+We were always grateful whenever one of the group members found a useful source of information or advice from which we could learn more.

 Shock and awe when Ruth’s Facebook post about a local play area went viral in her area.

-Skint, although that’s more a fact than a feeling.
-We hadn’t considered the additional costs each of us would incur from choosing our particular campaigns. including Facebook ads budget.
-That would have been fine had it been expressed to us prior to the course, but we weren’t really given any support before, during or after.
+We weren’t warned of the additional costs each of us would incur from choosing our particular campaigns, including the Facebook ads budget.
+That would have been fine had it been expressed to us prior to the course, but we weren’t really given any warning before, during, or after the course.

-Regret that none of us chose to use LinkedIn for our campaigns which meant we needed to invest time building our presence on there for our own business purposes.
-Considering the length of the course, LinkedIn should have been a key part.
+None of us chose to use LinkedIn for our campaigns, which was a mistake and meant we needed to invest time building our presence there for our own business purposes.
+Considering the length of the course, LinkedIn should have been a priority over Twitter, and we would have benefitted far more had the course been less platform-specific and focused more on the strategy and psychology of social media marketing.

-Concerned about the future as a freelance social media manager because we didn’t all feel job ready, despite being promised we would.
+After the program, not everyone felt job-ready despite being promised they would.
 We’d been taught how to grow an audience, not how to sell to them which realistically was what clients would be looking for.

-We thought we’d leave the course empowered and confident ready to start our freelance social media businesses.
-I felt lucky that I’d come from a sales and marketing background and could easily transition back to that knowledge as the course had a big focus on brand awareness.
+I felt lucky that I’d come from a sales and marketing background and could easily transition back to that knowledge, as the course focused heavily on brand awareness, which is only a small part of social media marketing.

-Some of the cohort felt confused about some of the practicalities of how to run a business as that wasn’t included in the course.
+Some of the cohort felt confused about the practicalities of running a business, as that wasn’t included in the course.

-Hopeful that joining the DM Collective (the group for graduated Digital Mums) and the ‘Do The Hustle’ course when we graduate would help fill in the gaps and boost self esteem.
-Disappointed to discover it didn’t, and annoyed with the lack of leadership.
+We were hopeful that joining the DM Collective (the group for graduated Digital Mums) and the ‘Do The Hustle’ course would help fill in the gaps and boost self-esteem.
+But, unsurprisingly, we soon discovered it didn’t.

 Despite all of that, we were all really excited about what the future held for us.